MANAGER, ADDICTIONS AND DEVELOPMENTAL SERVICES

 - Applied knowledge of the complexity of developmental disabilities and dual diagnosis.

 - Registration with a professional college that grants the privilege to practice psychotherapy in the province of Ontario.

 - Negotiation skills that are applied across teams, including within and exterior to the agency.

 - Ability to prioritize work, pre-screen and triage client assignments, as well as multi-task in a busy environment.

 - Willingness to be trained to perform additional supervisory duties in Walk In clinic, in addition to back up responsibilities with Violence Against Women (VAW), Employee Assistance Program (EAP), sexual assault, PAR/PIP/Changing Patterns in the absence of the Program Director.

 - Terms of employment as set out in the Management Handbook.

-If you believe that you meet the above criteria, please email your resume and cover letter by August 24th, to mweingartner(at)cccnip.com
+If you believe that you meet the above criteria, please email your resume and cover letter to the attention of Executive Director Alan McQuarrie, by July 4th 2021, to info(at)cccnip.com

 Please note that all information submitted will be numerically scored according to all selection criteria listed in the job posting.
 Only candidates selected for an interview will be contacted.